 A less widely recognized TESL Certificate may be sufficient for certain teaching positions, especially in countries where there is a shortage of qualified ESL teachers.
 A one-year university level TESL Certificate is typically recognized throughout the world as a suitable entry level qualification to the TESL profession.
 Its curriculum includes relevant theoretical, pedagogical and practical material necessary to become a successful ESL teacher and a member of the TESL profession.

-Speech and Language Sciences and Hearing Sciences Undergraduate
+Speech, Language & Hearing Sciences Undergraduate

 You may contact any institution where SLPs, Audiologists, and CDAs work.
 These may include (but are not limited to): hospitals, rehabilitation centres, school boards, children’s treatment centres, and private clinics.
-In the Niagara Region both the Niagara Peninsula Children’s Centre and the Shaver Rehabilitation Centre often accept student volunteers.
+In the Niagara Region both the Niagara Peninsula Children’s Centre and the Hotel Dieu Shaver Health & Rehabilitation Centre often accept student volunteers.
 Be aware that there is great demand for volunteer positions and there may be wait lists.
 It is wise to contact the agencies for whom you are interested in volunteering early.

 Volunteer work is not a required component of undergraduate degrees in Speech, Language and Hearing Sciences.
 However, observation and other types of related experience can be a helpful supplement to your classroom learning.
 In addition, most post-graduate programs require evidence of related work and/or volunteer experience.